bee-san/migaku_grammar_card/README.md

 ![image](https://github.com/bee-san/migaku_grammar_card/assets/10378052/9ed91a5c-c4cc-4769-a0e7-89465a38b99e)

 Alternatively install the .apkg file which contains 1 card with the existing note type and use that note type.

+## How I use this

+WHenever I come across text in my immersion or a sentence in Tae Kim's guide with a new grammar point, I mine it into Anki and set the definition to the notes on the grammar point.